FITS Deprecation Notice

 The frequency of observations in time series data varies depending on the data type, collection frequency and collection method.

 The observation error is dependent on the data collection method.
-Observations of the concentration of analytes in water collected at springs, pools and streams are derived from laboratory analyses, and are not provided with errors; a zero error is therefore given.
+For example, observations of the concentration of analytes in water collected at springs, pools and streams are derived from laboratory analyses, and are not provided with errors; a zero error is therefore given.

-For more information on volcano time series data and how to understand what data you can retrieve, please see the Volcano FITS Notes.
+For more information on volcano time series data and how to understand what data you can retrieve, please see the Volcano Tilde Notes.